Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 }
 ```

--

-### Step 15: Create our ECS cluster for the backend-flask
+### Step 15: Create our ECS cluster for the Frontend-flask
 #### Build Frontend image locally
 - Switch to ```frontend-react``` and paste in the following code:
 ```